What is the Toxics Release Inventory?

 - RCRA Info – contains hazardous waste management information;

 - PCS and ICIS-NPDES – contains monthly measurements of chemicals released to water at facilities with discharge permits;

 - National Emissions Inventory (NEI) – contains air release estimates for stationary and mobile sources;

 - Risk Management Plan (RMP) – contains risk management plans that state the amount of chemicals facilities have in on-site processes.

-For an explanation of this diagram and more information about the relationship between TRI and other EPA programs, please see pages 7-9 of Factors to Consider When Using TRI Data, available in English and Spanish.
+For more information about the relationship between TRI and other EPA programs, please see pages 7-9 of Factors to Consider When Using TRI Data, available in English and Spanish.